Please take a look at our web page to find out all about what we are up to in Year 2.

 This term in maths the children will:

-Our first topic this half term is about The Great Fire of London followed by a topic on Explorers
+Our first topic this half term a topic on Explorers followed by The Great Fire of London and a short topic on castles.

 - In the first half term in our science lessons the children will be completing a unit on animals including humans looking at what we need – healthy food, exercise and keeping ourselves clean